bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 So please enjoy learning about this transformational technology through the presented content.
 We will break in an hour and after the break we'll have a bit more content and then workshop setting up Bitcoin Lightning wallet and exploring its basic features, namely receiving your first ever bitcoin, paying a lightning invoice of a specific amount, and just sending unspecified amounts to a wallet addresses or a custom Bitcoin Lightning Instant Payment Address (a blipa?!)

 ## Introductions

+A super quick introduction for networking opportunities, chance to show off your favourite Bitcoin thing, and to see which areas of bitcoin the room needs to hear about again!

 **Handle and Tribe**